-Another much more common source of error are those cases in which the defendant was convicted of a more serious charge than the circumstances of the crime warranted.
+While there may very well be other cases in which the capital defendant’s guilt would not withstand the scrutiny of fuller reinvestigation, another much more common source of error are those cases in which the defendant was convicted of a more serious charge than the circumstances of the crime warranted.
 In death penalty cases, such errors are often fatal.
-The 1905 execution of three black men, Charles Jackson, Charles Miles, and Walter Obey, for the 1904 murder of Ivan Kluzor is an example.
+The 1905 execution of three Black men, Charles Jackson, Charles Miles, and Walter Obey, for the 1904 murder of Ivan Kluzor is an example.
 It is the only triple execution in Allegheny County history; rarely are three people convicted of the same crime, particularly first-degree murder, in killing one person.

 The New York Times, Chicago Tribune, Baltimore Sun, and many other papers closely followed the case.
 Also, as was the case with sensational trials in that era, a record of the case was quickly compiled and published as The Grinder Poisoning Case: The Trial of Martha Grinder (1866).

 The case has received some attention in compilations of executions of women.
 See Kerry Segrave.
 Women and Capital Punishment in America, 1840-1899 (McFarland, 2008); Marlin Shipman.
 The Penalty is Death: U.S. Newspaper Coverage of Women’s Executions (University of Missouri Press, 2002).

 The fullest coverage of Lane’s previous marriages and murders is provided by a lengthy article in the Pittsburgh Weekly Gazette, published on April 30, 1869, the day after his execution.

 This story is confirmed by the Washington (Pa.)
 Examiner, as quoted in the Pittsburgh Commercial on May 16, 1868.